Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 Before anything else, we must remind you never to step foot on your roof in the winter.
 If you think something is wrong with your roof, contact a roofing professional immediately.
 They have the tools and expertise to prevent serious injuries from a roofing accident.

-While the snow might be beautiful to look at, heavy snow places an enormous amount of stress on a roof, leading to structural failure.
+While snow might be beautiful to look at, heavy snow places enormous stress on a roof, leading to structural failure.

 You should never attempt to remove the snow from the roof yourself with shovels or ice picks, as this can damage your roof, and standing on a roof already under stress can put you at risk.